leisrich/incrementum/docs/FSRS_README.md

 - **R_TARGET**: Target retrievability (default: 0.9 or 90% retention)
 - **Priority weights**: How much item priority affects scheduling

+## Recent Enhancements

+### Incrementum Randomness

+Incrementum now features a randomness slider that allows users to introduce serendipity and variety into their reading queue.
+While traditional spaced repetition systems are purely deterministic, the Incrementum Randomness feature allows for discovery and unexpected connections between topics.

+#### Randomness Levels

+The randomness feature operates at three main levels:

+- **Low Randomness (1-50%)**: Mostly follows standard spaced repetition ordering with slight variations.
+- **Medium Randomness (51-80%)**: Balances scheduled items with variety, introducing documents from different categories.
+- **High Randomness (81-100%)**: Focuses on serendipity and discovery, selecting documents from underrepresented categories and introducing materials not seen in a long time.

+#### Benefits

+Adding randomness to your queue can:
+- Prevent monotony in your learning routine
+- Help discover connections between different topics
+- Expose you to materials you might otherwise postpone
+- Make learning more engaging

+#### How to Use

+Adjust the "Incrementum Randomness" slider in the Queue View to set your preferred level of randomness.
+Your setting will be saved and applied to future queue selections.

+For more information, see the [Reading Queue documentation](user_guide/reading_queue.md).

 ## References

 - [FSRS4Anki](https://github.com/open-spaced-repetition/fsrs4anki/) - Original implementation